gbouras13/plassembler/README.md

 # Quality Control

-Plassembler can also be used as for quality control to test whether your long and short read sets come from the same isolate, even within the same species.
+Plassembler can also be used for quality control to test whether your long and short read sets come from the same isolate, even within the same species.

 Please see [here](docs/quality_control.md) for more details and some examples.

+# Bacteria with Multiple Chromosomes/Megaplasmids/Chromids

+Plassembler can be used to recover small plasmids in more complicated scenarios assemblies multiple chromosomes, megaplasmids or chromids.

+I would recommend that for the chromosome size replicons (i.e. >1 Mbp), you should treat them as chromosomes and assemble them following the prodedure in Wick et al ([here](https://doi.org/10.1371/journal.pcbi.1010905)) or by using [dragonflye](https://github.com/rpetit3/dragonflye).

+But for the smaller plasmids, plassembler works great!
+It just requires tweaking the `-c` and `-s` parameters a bit to make sure you don't subsample away too many long reads.

+Please see [here](docs/multiple_chromosomes.md) for more details and some examples.

 # Benchmarking